-Enamel pins have exploded into the fashion world and entrepreneurs everywhere are wondering how to make enamel pins themselves and hop on the trend.
+Enamel pins have exploded in the fashion world and entrepreneurs everywhere are wondering how to take advantage of this business opportunity.

 These tiny metal pins are highly customizable and can feature any design, including offbeat illustrations, branded logos, and anything else you can dream up.
 Enamel pins act as an extension of people’s personalities and give them the chance to customize and accessorize jean jackets, backpacks, hats, and more.

-From graphic designers to apparel masterminds to major retailers like Urban Outfitters, creatives and pin makers worldwide have started to build successful online businesses by transforming their unique designs and ideas into enamel lapel pins.
+From graphic designers to apparel masterminds to major retailers like Urban Outfitters, creatives and pin makers worldwide have started building successful online businesses by transforming their unique designs and ideas into enamel lapel pins.

 In this post, we’ve put together a comprehensive guide to designing, manufacturing, and selling enamel pins to help you discover how to make enamel pins and create your own online accessory powerhouse.

 Many people have bought an enamel pin at some point in their lives.
 They are an easy to use fashion accessory that look good wherever you put them.
 Enamel pins are considered small pieces of art and are sold and marketed as such.
 Most enamel pins cost somewhere between $8 and $12 dollars, but can also sell for much more.

 Souvenir pins have been around for decades.
 Go into any rest stop or gift store and you’ll likely find an assortment of different lapel pins.

 Today, people wear pins to express themselves and to promote the things they like.
 They can place pins anywhere: backpages, hats, shirts, pants.
 Enamel pins have become a sort of fashion statement, with celebrities like Taylor Swift wearing them on the cover of Entertainment Weekly.

 Illustrators and artists love the enamel pin industry for a few reasons: